 A number of non-profits, emergency financial assistance programs, and social services are administered in the south and central Virginia region.
-Resources are available for basic needs such as rent and housing, utilities, food, and other aid.
+The leading agencies to try for help are below.

 Hope Community Services, Inc. is the community action agency for the region.
 The main office is at 103 South Main Street, Farmville, Virginia 23901.
 Several programs are administered by the agency, and they are also a great place for referrals to public and government assistance.

 Temporary mortgage and rental assistance is provided by the state of Virginias Homeless Intervention Program (HIP).
 It is offered for low-income households and working poor.
 The housing program seeks to eliminate the risk of homelessness due to eviction or foreclosure that may be brought on by unavoidable circumstances, such as a medical hardship.
 To assist tenants, a grant may be issued for back rent that is due.
 Find more information on homeless prevention in Virginia.

 Not only is rental assistance offered, but participants receive financial and credit counseling too.
 If you are too far behind on your payments and need to find a new home, then HIP also assists individuals and families in locating affordable housing and also securing it.

 Headstart is available at this location.
 This government resource addresses the educational, nutritional, and social needs of children 3 to 5 years of age.
 Hundreds of families are assisted by this program.
 It not only prepares students for school, but the program will ensure that immunization and other medical needs are met for low income and uninsured families.

 Parents can also benefit from Headstart.
 For example, case managers and staff from the agency will offer guidance to parents interested in obtaining their General Equivalency Diploma (GED), or direct individuals to job training and employment resources.